simplemoment/SD-Launcher-GUI/README.md

-# SD_Launcher_EAk
+# SD Launcher GUI
-The simple GUI launcher for Stable Deffusion
+The simple GUI launcher for Stable Diffusion